giusepperaso/structura.js/docs/edge-cases.md

 You can reassign the key of a sub-object and the result will be what you expect

-HOWEVER, if you want to modify an object, you should modify it **at least once before** the transposition

 Besides, this will not work if you assign to an object external from the draft

 ```typescript